stackbit-projects/cloud-advocate-a88ed/content/pages/blog/workplace.md

 excerpt: >-
   Running an application in multiple availability zones (data centers) in a single region is a best practice when architecting on AWS.
 Interested in learning more about multi-AZ?
 Take a look at our previous post here.
-Depending on your availability or lat...
 date: '2021-02-12'
 thumb_image: images/post-6-thumb.jpg
 thumb_image_alt: White desk lamp beside green plant